 What happens in the event of another lockdown?

-In another lockdown, childcare and education establishments are permitted to continue to operate.
-This is in support of children’s education and providing stability in an otherwise fluctuating society. art-K is committed to providing a safe and secure environment to continue to teach art to children, however must cease in-studio teaching of adults currently.
+- In another lockdown, childcare and education establishments are permitted to continue to operate.
+This is in support of children’s education and providing stability in an otherwise fluctuating society. art-K is committed to providing a safe and secure environment to continue to teach art to children, however will probably cease in-studio teaching of adults.

-If government decides to close all educational establishments, we will smoothly be transitioning to online learning!
-We have been teaching classes on zoom since May and still have many students learning remotely to this day.
+- If the government decides to close all educational establishments, we will smoothly be transitioning to online learning!